vxsharma-14/project-NAnPack/documentation/CONTRIBUTING.md

 ## Things to keep in mind while contributing

-When contributing to DIFFUS, we ask that:
+When contributing to NAnPack, we ask that:

 ###### When you find a bug or an issue-
 * let us know what you plan in the GitHub Issue tracker so we can provide feedback.